- Developers

 Prerequisites

-- An SAP HANA database such as SAP HANA Cloud trial or the SAP HANA, express edition that includes the SAP HANA database explorer
+- An SAP HANA database such as SAP HANA Cloud trial, free tier, or the SAP HANA, express edition that includes the SAP HANA database explorer

 - You have completed the first 3 tutorials in this group.

-The following steps will demonstrate a few ways to export and import data such as the contents of tables or views as well how to export and import database schema.
+The following steps will demonstrate a few ways to export and import data such as the contents of tables or views as well how to export and import database schema or catalog objects.

 Methods to export tables or views